 Fuel Motorhome and Vehicles

-Fill Propane Tanks
+Fill Your Propane Tanks

 If your fifth wheel or travel trailer has external tanks, remove them and take them to a propane station to get them filled.
 While you’re at it, get your BBQ propane tank filled as well.

-Get Fuel for Portable Generator
+Fuel Up Portable Generator

 Test Your RV Generator or Portable Generator

 And lastly, make certain you have enough fuel to power and allow your generator to run for at least 48-72 hours.

 Position Your RV to Head into the Wind

-When parked, most RVs can withstand winds up to 75 mph without tipping over.
-So, as you see, straight-line winds pushing against the sides of your RV are not your friend.
+Most RVs can withstand winds up to 75 mph without tipping over.
+Straight-line winds pushing against the sides of your RV are not your friend.

 Stabilize your RV

-If you have tandem wheels on your towable RV, chocking your wheels with X chocks is a smart move to add stabilization by keeping your RV from rolling forward or backwards.
+If you have tandem wheels on your towable RV, chocking your wheels with X chocks is a smart move.
+They will help to add stabilization by keeping your RV from rolling forward or backwards.

 Lower your RV Automatic Leveling System

 The object is to stay low to the ground covering as much ground surface as possible.
 Also, make sure all of your wheels are on the ground.
 That may mean you’ll have to relocate your RV if you can’t level.

 Empty Black and Gray Tank